rsharifnasab/DJ/README.md

 No you don't.
 The flexible part is not programmed in Go, but instead you need a bit of bash script knowledge to tune judges and develop creative questions.

 ## Used By

 This project is used by the following courses:

-- Shahid Beheshti university, Advanced programming (WIP at that time)
+- Shahid Beheshti university, Advanced programming (WIP at the time of writing this)
 - Sharif University, Compiler course for CE students

 ## Related